Advertisement

 Not your average cinema camera

 What’s clear for anyone who’s shot for VR headsets before is that the Apple 8K 3D camera can’t be your average cinema camera.
-Properties considered “cinematic” like shallow depth-of-field are a no-go for such cameras as they’re trying to mimic human vision – and basically anything you look at must be in (deep) focus.
+Properties considered “cinematic,” like shallow depth-of-field, are a no-go for such cameras as they’re trying to mimic human vision – and basically, anything you look at must be in (deep) focus.

-While we don’t know the sensor size of the cameras used, it’s speculated that the sensor size is Super 35 or Micro Four Thirds in order to allow for a decent amount of light sensitivity with a lower noise floor than smaller sensors.
+While we don’t know the sensor size of the cameras used, it’s speculated that the sensor size is Super 35 or Micro Four Thirds to allow for a decent amount of light sensitivity with a lower noise floor than smaller sensors.

 Shooting for Vision Pro: a challenge for lighting, art departments, and even extras scripting